miguelbuenogoogle/miguelbuenogoogle.github.io/_pages/about.md

   - /about.html
 ---

-Miguel is currently a Data Scientist at Google and an Adjunct Assistant Professor of Economics in the San Mateo Community College District.
+I'm a Data Scientist at Google and an Adjunct Assistant Professor of Economics in the San Mateo Community College District.

-Based in San Francisco, California, his current work focuses on the [estimation]() and [classification]() of rare events and [ML explainability]() and [fairness]() at YouTube.
+Based in San Francisco, California, my current work focuses on the [estimation and classification]() of rare events and [ML explainability]() and [fairness]() at YouTube.

-Previously, he worked on the [prediction]() and [estimation of treatment effects]() for time-to-event outcomes.
-In 2024, he led the development of Google Shopping's time-to-event KPI framework for its 2025 initiatives, facilitating organization-wide tracking and experimentation.
+Previously, I worked on the [estimation and prediction for time-to-event outcomes]().
+In 2024, I led the development of Google Shopping's time-to-event KPI framework for its 2025 initiatives, facilitating organization-wide tracking and experimentation.

-Prior to Google, Miguel was a Quantitative Analyst for Bank of America where he worked on the validation of consumer and commercial credit risk models.
+Prior to Google, I worked as a Quantitative Analyst for Bank of America where I worked on the validation of [consumer and commercial credit risk models]().

-Miguel holds a Masters of Science (M.S.) in Applied Economics and Finance from the University of California, Santa Cruz.
-He also holds a Bachelor's of Arts (B.A.) in Economics and a Bachelor's of Science (B.S.) in Mathematics-Statistics from Fresno State.
+I hold a Masters of Science (M.S.) in Applied Economics and Finance from the University of California, Santa Cruz.
+I also holds a Bachelor's of Arts (B.A.) in Economics and a Bachelor's of Science (B.S.) in Mathematics-Statistics from Fresno State.